Warriors (Lin-Manuel Miranda and Eisa Davis album): Writing and composition

-Miranda told the theatre magazine Playbill: "The album says 'by both of us', and it really is by both of us"; both Miranda and Davis are credited as its authors without delineation of their roles.
+Miranda told the theater magazine Playbill: "The album says 'by both of us', and it really is by both of us"; both Miranda and Davis are credited as its authors without delineation of their roles.
 According to Miranda: "pretty much every Warriors bassline" started as a voice memo from Davis to him.
 One such voice memo appears six seconds into the album's first track as its first sung material.
 Davis has said that their collaboration allowed the pair to develop an artistic relationship that felt like they were family, and that it was "almost like [they] shared a brain".